erlang/otp/erts/emulator/internal_doc/CarrierMigration.md

 those carriers had a free block large enough to satisfy the allocation request, the search will fail.
 A carrier in the pool can also be BUSY if another thread is currently doing block deallocation work on the carrier.
-A BUSY carrier will also be skipped by the search as it can not satisfy the request.
+A BUSY carrier will also be skipped by the search as it cannot satisfy the request.
 The pool is lock-free and we do not want to block, waiting for the other thread to finish.